Check spelling in Keynote on Mac

 Remove a word: Control-click the word in your presentation, then choose Unlearn Spelling in the shortcut menu.
 The word is removed from the macOS dictionary used by Keynote and other apps.

-Designate words to ignore in Keynote: Choose Keynote > Preferences (from the Keynote menu at the top of your screen).
-Click Auto-Correction at the top of the preferences window, then click the Ignored Words button in the Spelling section.
-Click , then type the word you want the spell checker to ignore.
-Click OK when you’re done.
+Designate words to ignore in Keynote: Choose Keynote > Settings (from the Keynote menu at the top of your screen).
+Click Auto-Correction at the top of the settings window, then click the Ignored Words button in the Spelling section.
+Click , then type the word you want the spellchecker to ignore.
+Click OK when you’ve finished.

 Note: If you add a word to the spelling dictionary, it’s added for all languages.